 Cape Town is one of the most well-connected cities in South Africa when it comes to transport options.
 While travellers often choose to walk around the Downtown or Central Business District area because distances are short, you have the option to use Uber, Taxify, metered taxis and the MyCiti bus system, which can also connect you to points within the central district of Cape Town and surrounding tourism must-sees like Camps Bay, Sea Point and Hout Bay.
 The MyCiti bus also connects you directly to Cape Town International Airport through a direct shuttle.
 There is also a City Sightseeing hop-on-hop-off red bus service with a variety of tourist routes on offer.
 Safe travels and see you in Cape Town.
 There is truly nowhere better!

 The Western Cape has many accredited and well-trained tour guides.
-For me information and help in selecting a tour guide, please visit https://www.ctga.org.za
+(A link will be shared in the near future)

 Emergencies from a mobile